edeetee/pictocraft/README.md

 ### [Download the Pictocraft installer](https://github.com/edeetee/pictocraft-installer/blob/master/README.md)

+Messages sent from other players will be displayed as PCS images and the Minecraft pause screen will display information on how to connect to your touch device.

 Tested on Minecraft Java Edition 1.14+

 Alternatively, [download the latest release](https://github.com/edeetee/pictocraft/releases) if you already have [fabric](https://fabricmc.net/) installed.